HL7/crmi-ig/input/pages/introduction.md

 </div>

 This IG has the following aspirations:
-* Full Lifecycle Knowledge Platform respecting key Separations of Concerns, supporting established Principles &amp; Best Practices, and enabling efficient Workflows
+* Full lifecycle knowledge platform respecting key separations of concerns, supporting established principles &amp; best practices, and enabling efficient workflows
-* Will see details of key parts of this in upcoming slides including application to Registry and Quality Measurement business cases
-* Knowledge Assets are extensible and support standards where pragmatic
+* Knowledge Artifacts are extensible and support standards where pragmatic
 * Open Interfaces - based-on and/or supporting standards-based API’s where appropriate
-* Open Formats - Information Models, Terminologies (Semantics), and ‘Libraries’ of reusable and/or sharable Knowledge Representations/ Expressions
+* Open Formats - Information Models, Terminologies (Semantics), and Libraries of reusable and/or sharable Knowledge Representations/Expressions
 * Standards-based API’s, Formats, and Patterns where possible/pragmatic (otherwise supported- e.g. translation to/from)

 ### Conventions